Nakakiyo092/canable2-fw/README.md

 - `V` and `v` - Returns firmware version and remote path as a string
 - `Z` and `z` - Configures reporting mechanism including time stamp and Tx event
 - `M` and `m` - Configures CAN acceptance filter
-- `F` and `f` - Returns status flags and detailed status
+- `F` - Returns status flags

 Please find more information in the `doc` directory or the [wiki](https://github.com/Nakakiyo092/canable2-fw/wiki).

 ## Building

 Firmware builds with GCC.
-Specifically, you will need gcc-arm-none-eabi, which is packaged for Windows, OS X, and Linux on [Launchpad](https://launchpad.net/gcc-arm-embedded/+download).
+Specifically, you will need gcc-arm-none-eabi, which is packaged for OS X, and Linux on [Launchpad](https://launchpad.net/gcc-arm-embedded/+download).
 Download for your system and add the `bin` folder to your PATH.